Copenhagen November 25-26, 2025

 @Scandic Copenhagen

-Co-organized by Lif – The Danish Association of the Pharmaceutical Industry.
+Co-organized by Lif – The Danish Association of the Pharmaceutical Industry and Novo Nordisk A/S.

 Europe’s is losing ground within biopharma innovation, with R&D spending and new drug introductions lagging the US and rising competition from China.
 Once on par with the US, European companies now launch only half as many new chemical and biological entities.
 The Draghi report highlights a declining market share from 2012 to 2022 and an expanding innovation gap.
 This session focuses on what policies can revitalise Europe’s life science ecosystem: How can we boost R&D, foster more start-ups, attract investment and shorten time to market to restore Europe’s role as a global life science leader?